Peristylus biermannianus

-Peristylus biermannianus is a species of flowering plant in the family Orchidaceae, native to Nepal and the eastern Himalayas.
+Peristylus biermannianus is a species of flowering plant in the family Orchidaceae.
+It is native to Nepal and the eastern Himalayas.

 Taxonomy

 The species was first described in 1895 as Habenaria biermanniana.
 It was later transferred to Platanthera.
 A molecular phylogenetic study in 2014 found that Platanthera biermanniana was deeply embedded inside a clade otherwise consisting of species of Peristylus.
 It was transferred to Peristylus, becoming Peristylus biermannianus.